t9md/vim-ezbar/README.md

 # Feature
 * no fancy colorscheme
-* simple design, easy to configure for vim-scripter(advanced user). no failsafe guared for begginer
+* simple design, easy to configure for vim-scripter(advanced user), no fail-safe guared for begginer
 * dynamically configure color based on condition.
-* all statusline componet(part) is implemented as dictionary function. every user defined function(=part) is first class citizen in ezbar plugin.
+* all statusline component(part) is implemented as dictionary function.
-* no precedence to predefined parts, so it's up to you how organize your statusline!
+* no precedence to predefined parts, so it's up to you how organize your statusline.

 # CONCEPT
 * user configuration is stored under `g:ezbar` dictionary
-* which part to show is controlled with `g:ezbar.active.layout`, `g:ezbar.active.layout` array.
+* part shown is controlled with `g:ezbar.active.layout`, `g:ezbar.inactive.layout` array.
   ```Vim
   " active window's statusline
   let g:ezbar.active.layout = [